 The ASR1000 product family has redundant power supplies, so the system will not have a functional failure until two power supply units within the same zone fail.
-Show commands, syslog messages, and SNMP traps are available in order to detect failures of individual power supply units so that they can be replaced in a timely manner in order to prevent a system down situation.
+Show commands, syslog messages, and SNMP traps are available to detect failures of individual power supply units so that they may be replaced in a timely manner in order to prevent a system down situation.

 The end-user will see one or more of the power supplies in the system intermittently cycling off and on.
 The problem might take many months to develop after the system has been installed and is operational.